Ducasse/Citezen/src/Citezen-Reborn.package/CZDocBuilder.class/README.md

 I'm responsible for building document.
 I work on a bib set and once all the filtering is done.
+I have a title and sections and for example, HTML subclasses also point to a bib file.
+My sections are built out of queries over the bibset that I use.
+I define many queries over my working bibset.
-Visitors such as CZBibTexGenerator can render them.
+I use visitors such as CZBibTexGenerator (such as subclasses of CZFileFormatGenerator) to render my elements.

-So far having just a title and sections is just enough.
-In the future we should add paragraph and link to easily add a bibtex file synchronized with the entries.

 Implementation notes.